 The long and short forms of options, shown here as alternatives, are equivalent.
-At least one of the '--output-mach' and '--output-type' options must be given.
+At least one of the '--output-mach', '--output-type' and '--output-osabi' options must be given.

 --input-mach=machine

 Set the matching input ELF machine type to machine.
 If '--input-mach' isn't specified, it will match any ELF machine types.